atrox39/Oryn/README.md

 Middleware is usually used to modify the req or res object, or to terminate the request before it reaches route callback.

-You may add middleware in your Lucifer application like so:
+You may add middleware in your Oryn application like so:

 ```dart
 app.use((Req req, Res res) async {